5 Tips For Fishing Without Bait

 Fishing is an excellent pastime that goes back several centuries.
 However, fishing has evolved over the last few decades, with manufacturers producing high-quality fishing gear that improves your chances of catching something every time you cast your line.

-And with the right bait, you can attract the exact fish species that you’re looking for.
+And with the right bait, you can attract the fish you want.

 Traditionally, anglers used smaller fish bait, worms, insects, and nightcrawlers to attract and catch fish.

-However, some of the most common natural baits that are more recognized by a wide range of fishes are shrimps and croakers.
+However, shrimps and croakers are some of the most common natural baits that are more recognized by a wide range of fishes.
 Plus, some anglers love using homemade bait.

 And this begs the question, is it possible to fish without bait?
 Or would you cancel your fishing trip and turn your boat around after running out of bait only to leave an excellent fishing spot?
 So here are a few tips to help you fish without bait: